FelixFrohnertDB/Quantum-Challenge/README.md

 # Quantum-Challenge
-The Deloitte Quantum Climate Challenge 2022 aims to explore how the contribution of air travel to the anthropogenic (human made) climate change can be reduced by optimizing flight trajectories using quantum, quantum-classical hybrid, or quantum inspired solutions.
-The challenge scenario includes a traffic sample of multiple flights with various paths and schedules.
-The flight trajectories are to be optimized so that the overall warming climate effect considering all flights is minimal while being compliant with flight safety regulations.
-Different climate effects depending on the fuel burn, the geographical location, altitude, weather conditions and timings are to be considered.
-A detailed problem motivation as well as a description of the mathematical formulation and the constrains are given in this document.
+The Deloitte Quantum Climate Challenge 2022 aims to explore how the contribution of avia- tion to the anthropogenic climate change can be reduced by optimizing flight routes using hybrid quantum-classical algorithms.
+The case-study includes a sample of multiple flights with different flight paths and flight schedules.
+The flight routes are to be optimized in such a way that the warming of the climate is minimal, taking into account all flights, while at the same time being compatible with flight safety regulations.
+Different climate effects occur depending on fuel consumption, the geographic location, flight altitude, weather conditions, and flight times.
+To solve this problem efficiently on a quantum computer, the problem was split into two separate combinatorial optimization problems: Finding a set of climate-optimized trajectories and disentangling the resulting flight plan.
+The first problem is solved using Grover’s search algorithms, and the second problem is solved using the filtering variational quantum eigensolver.
-Please be aware that assumptions and simplifications were made to allow the development of a solution concept and a first algorithm within the given time frame of this challenge.
-This concerns in particular - but not exclusively - the description of the flight parameters and flight regulations.